aaron-grau/curic/sql/projects/url_shortener/README.md

 ## Phase VIII: Pruning Stale URLs

 Write a `ShortenedUrl::prune` method that deletes any shortened urls that have not been visited in the last (n) minutes.
+Furthermore, delete any shortened urls that are older than (n) minutes and have never been visited.
+Once you have `ShortenedUrl::prune` working checkout ActiveRecord's [dependent: :destroy][destroy] for associations and use it to destroy the visits that belong to old shortened urls.
 Write a [rake task][rake-tutorial] to automate this process.
-Once you have the basic functionality, adjust it so that URLs submitted by premium users are not pruned.
+Finally, adjust `ShortenedUrl::prune` so that URLs submitted by premium users are not pruned.

 ## Bonuses